-How about the placemark developed only in ‘<Description>’ field?
+How about the placemark developed only in the ‘<Description>’ field?
 Let’s see an example below (Pic.
 39).
-Lack of styling in Google Earth result lack of disappointment when our file is taken outside of this software.
+Lack of styling in Google Earth results in lack of disappointment when our file is taken outside of this software.

-However, from our job, both HTML and CSS code is displayed.
+However, in our job, both the HTML and CSS code is displayed.

 To sum up this issue it’s up to you, where you want to place your placemark content, however, it will result in its further appearance in external places.
-If I would advise you something, then if you want to have your ‘<Description>’ data sorted for further manipulation such Google Sheets, SQL, etc. then is much better to do your work in ‘<BalloonStyle>’ field.
-By the other hand if you want to show some content externally, apart from Google Earth, then will be better to develop it within ‘<Description>’ field.
+If I would advise you something, then if you want to have your ‘<Description>’ data sorted for further manipulation such as Google Sheets, SQL, etc. then is much better to do your work in the ‘<BalloonStyle>’ field.
+On the other hand, if you want to show some content externally, apart from Google Earth, then will be better to develop it within the ‘<Description>’ field.

 - KML Reference – description

 - How to convert to KML and style without loosing your mind?

 - Customizing the waypoints in KML files

 - Announcing deprecation of Google Earth API